 Fasting for a particular amount of time seems to be an easy enough task.
-The interior mechanism and metabolic activity of the body is affected as a result of fasting.
+The interior mechanism and metabolic activity of the body are affected as a result of fasting.
 Abstaining from food for a prolonged period may also have negative repercussions on the body.
 Here are a few effects of fasting on the body.

 1. Reduced metabolism